vives-project-xp/BachelorproefKiosk/README.md

 We got 3 different pages:

-- Bachelorproeven
+- Bachelorproeven:
  This shows a list with each bachelor thesis.
 When you click on a thesis you get more information.

-- Richting Informatie
+- Richting Informatie:
  Here you can find information and pictures of the different Electronica-ICT directions.

-- Game
+- Game:
  If we have extra time we gonna add some pop up games to de website.

 ### Admin